Plan for Tomorrow | How to create a financial plan

 What is a financial plan?

-A comprehensive financial plan typically has multiple parts supporting each other to accomplish your goals.
-Your income feeds into your budget; your budget breaks down this income into money for expenses and financial goals, and those goals all tie together to make up your overall plan.
-Here are some key elements to consider including as you build your financial plan.
+A comprehensive financial plan typically has multiple parts supporting each other to accomplish financial goals.
+A person’s budget is usually based on their income; the budget divides this income into money for expenses and financial goals, and those goals all tie together to make up an overall plan.
+To build a financial plan, consider these key elements:

 Take inventory of your current assets, such as bank accounts, investments, and property owned, and compare them to outstanding debts, like student loans, mortgages, and credit cards.

-Your goals are the core component of your financial plan and create the foundation to build your strategy.
+Financial goals are the main components of a financial plan and can help create the foundation for building a strategy.
 It’s a good idea to have short-term (within the next five years) and long-term goals (after ten or more years) and organize them in order of priority and timeline.

 A realistic budget